 What to serve the ragu with

-I'm always going to vote for pasta with a mountain of parmesan cheese, it's my favorite way to serve it.
+I'm always going to vote for pasta with a mountain of parmesan cheese and a gremolata, it's my favorite way to serve it.
 It is also fantastic on buttery mashed potato.
 Polenta would also be a lovely serving idea.

 Pappardelle is always a traditional choice for this kind of meat sauce.
 You could use dried or have a go making your own, it's such an easy shape to make!
 Use my Guide to Homemade Pasta Dough and my Homemade Pappardelle Pasta recipe.